 The Group accounts for income tax using the balance sheet method.
 Deferred taxes are provided for the net tax effects of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes, as well as unutilized net operating losses.
 A valuation allowance is provided for deferred tax assets if it is more likely than not these items will either expire before the Group is able to realize their benefits, or that future utilization is uncertain.
-We assess our need for valuation allowances by tax reporting unit by jurisdiction.
-Generally, each of our reportable operating segments is organized in a separate tax reporting unit in a single tax jurisdiction.
+The Company assesses its need for valuation allowances by tax reporting unit by jurisdiction.
+Generally, each of the Company's reportable operating segments is organized in a separate tax reporting unit in a single tax jurisdiction.